Aihab1/Football-Dimes/readme.md

 ### 3. MongoDB + Mongoose Models (Database)

 The website uses MongoDB cloud database for storing the data fields efficiently.
-Mongoose is used for creating playerCard schema and user scheme (for authentication).
+Mongoose is used for creating playerCard schema and user schema (for authentication).

 ## 🖼 Website Images